OceanCatSZ/hw8fall22/README.md

 ## Description

 For this project, you will writ an _interpreter_ for a small programming language similar to JavaScript.
 To write an interpreter, you need a parser to turn the program's concrete syntax into an abstract syntax tree (as explained in class).
 You don't need to write a parser yourself.
-We have provided one for you (`).
+We have provided one for you.

 ## Learning Objectives